 The images portray women and children in the upheaval and conflict of forced movements.
 The small translucent fragments of faces and hands, gestures and glances, engage with a narrative of change and suffering.
 Working with these long kept images, Logie looks for ways to understand the social and historical processes that dictates how we treat one another.

-Within systems of categorization that migrants and refugees are subjected to, each person, each image, becomes as cell of information or data.
+Within systems of human categorization that limit agency to women and children, each image becomes a cell of information or data.
 What would be standardized symbols of processing and flowcharting, Logie randomly places, cuts out of the materials or loosely renders with thread.
 Instead of a labelling, these markings function as a means of claiming individuality, of giving presence.
 They face us, interact, turn away.

 Following a long line